 Dentists in Hungary are mainly located in Budapest and some border towns, while Warsaw, Krakow and Gdansk are the main destinations for dentistry in Poland.
 All these cities have plenty of sightseeing opportunities, museums and galleries for you to visit in your free time there.

-You’ll find more advice and information about getting dental work abroad in our main article on dental tourism.
+You'll find more advice and information about getting dental work abroad in our main article on dental tourism and don't forget to get your free quote.
 Even if you decide not to travel abroad, there are other ways you can save money on dental implants and other expensive dental work.